An Efficient 4 Weeks in Japan Itinerary (Perfect for First-Timers)

 After a few fun-filled days in Tokyo, it’s time to leave the city and explore the Fuji Five Lakes area nestled near the base of Mount Fuji.

-I found it easiest to get the direct Highway bus from Tokyo Station to Kawaguchiko, otherwise, you can catch the train which includes one transfer.
+I found it easiest to get the direct Highway bus from Tokyo Station to Kawaguchiko as its faster and cheaper, otherwise, you can catch the train which generally requires at least one transfer.
+A bus also departs from Shinjuku Station to Kawaguchiko – read more about getting to Fuji Five Lakes in my 3 day itinerary.

 As the name suggests, this area comprises five lakes: Kawaguchiko, Saiko, Yamanakako, Shojiko, and Motosuko.
 These lakes offer stunning views of Mount Fuji, especially from the northern shores of Kawaguchiko and the eastern end of Yamanakako.